fellesverkstedet/fabricatable-machines/hemoglobe-plasma-cutter/README.md

 * Safety brain - for ensuring that the machine only can operate when the drawerbed and window is closed
 * Reset and e-stop button - for controlling power to the machine

-# Electronics
+### Electronics
 * Proma MyPlasm THC - a torch height controller that overides the Z axis with step and direction commands *(seems to be a good low cost solution for THC)*
 * 4 x JMC Ihss57 closed loop stepper motor - great value for money motors with integrated drivers
-* Extra motor for driver
+* Extra motor for tint window?
+Or brigth illumination inside?
 * 36v Power supply for JMC stepper motors and MyPlasm THC - amp capacity is currently unknown
 * Control board - Arduino UNO with GRBL or Replicape
 * Power cables